avatao/avatao-blog/_posts/2016-11-16-Interview-Zoltan-Balazs.md

 ----

-You can sharpen your security skills related to python [here on avatao](https://platform.avatao.com/discover/challenges?search=python).
+You can sharpen your security skills [here on avatao](https://platform.avatao.com/paths/ee29eaed-cd00-4a4d-b4bd-4e3cd83d714b).
 Go ahead and don't forget to share your experiences with us (or others)!